LouisJackman/janet-hypertext/README.md

 * Lightweight macro-based DSL with as little clutter as possible.
 * Lazy creation of HTML via string emitters, or eager creation into a single buffer in memory for simple cases.
-* _Optional_ indenting and newlines for pretty-printed results.
+* _Optional_ indenting and newlines for pretty-printed results, but fuses text nodes to their edge tags to avoid accidentally creating folded whitespace.
 * Macro-based, data-based, or function-call based APIs for each need.
 * Auto-escaping interpolation of Janet values.
 * Decent error messages for common mistakes with its macros.